Main Switch and HRC Fuses

 b) Prevents the connectors from sparking when connecting the batteries.

-It’s important to know about the location of main switch, so you can turn it off in an electrical emergency.
+It’s important to know about the location of the main switch, so you can turn it off in an electrical emergency.
 Some facilities and areas might have more than one main switch.
 If there is more than one fuse board installed, it is advised to turn on circuits individually after resetting the main breaker.

 HRC (High Rupturing Capacity)